-I am a well-qualified teacher with over twenty years’ experience, and a conviction that teaching the piano should be about instilling a lifelong love and understanding of music, and an enduring ability to play it.
+I am a well-qualified teacher with nearly thirty years’ experience, and a conviction that teaching the piano should be about instilling a lifelong love and understanding of music, and an enduring ability to play it.

 This means that above all, learning the piano needs to be enjoyable (and never intimidating!).
 So we work on an exciting variety of music, and integrate into the lessons theory and musical knowledge.
 This deepens musical understanding, and it opens up the pleasure of being able to play through a new piece of music in years to come.*